ankidroid/Anki-Android/Database-Structure.md

 {
     name: "name of deck",
     extendRev: "extended review card limit (for custom study)",
-    usn: "update sequence number: int used for finding diffs when syncing",
+    usn: "usn: Update sequence number: used in same way as other usn vales in db",
     collapsed: "true when deck is collapsed",
     browserCollapsed: "true when deck collapsed in browser",
     newToday: "two number array used somehow for custom study",